-The purpose of the POC is to:
+The POC serves to:

 - 1. Establish direction for all persons involved in providing supports and services for the beneficiary by describing how the needed supports and services interact to form overall strategies that assist the beneficiary to maintain or achieve the desired personal outcomes of their choice; - 2.
-Provide a process for ensuring that the paid medical services and other resources are deemed medically necessary and meet the needs and desires of the beneficiary including health and welfare as determined by the assessment, and that these services and supports are provided in a cost-effective manner; and - 3.
-Represent a strategy for ensuring that services are the choice of the beneficiary, appropriate, available, and responsive to the beneficiary's changing outcomes desires and needs as updated in the assessment.
+Provide a process for ensuring that the paid medical services and other resources are deemed medically necessary and meet the needs and desires of the beneficiary including health and welfare as determined by the assessment, and that these services and supports are provided in a cost-effective manner; and